Caedrel

-Marc Robert Lamont, better known as Caedrel, is a British professional League of Legends coach, currently head coach for Los Ratones, where he also serves as the team's founder and co-owner.
-He is also a content creator, streamer, retired professional League of Legends player and sports commentator for Riot Games.
-Known for holding co-streams of major professional League of Legends regional and international competitions, Caedrel is considered as one of the biggest streamers within the game's community, mostly known for his in-depth gameplay analysis and familiarity.
+Marc Robert Lamont, better known as Caedrel, is a British content creator, streamer, retired professional League of Legends player and sports commentator for Riot Games.
+He is also known for his time as a professional League of Legends coach, serving as both head coach and assistant coach for Los Ratones from 2024 to 2026, where he also served as the team's founder and co-owner.

+Known for holding co-streams of major professional League of Legends regional and international competitions, Caedrel is considered one of the biggest streamers within the game's community, mostly known for his in-depth gameplay analysis and familiarity.

 On the livestreaming platform Twitch, Caedrel operates the biggest channel on the League of Legends category and constantly ranks among the top streamers in the English language according to Streams Charts.

 Caedrel is also known for his time as a caster in the League of Legends EMEA Championship (LEC) and cast several major international tournaments, including the final of the 2022 League of Legends World Championship.
 He currently co-streams mainly the LEC and the League of Legends Champions Korea (LCK), as well as all three international competitions.
 He also co-streams select League of Legends Pro League (LPL) and League Championship Series (LCS) matches.